OwnGoalStudio/XXTouchElite/docs/appendix/process-scheduling.md

 ## Script Termination Callback

-This is not a function but a method that utilizes Lua's garbage collection mechanism to execute some code when the script ends (or is terminated).
+This is not a function but a method that utilizes Lua’s garbage collection mechanism to execute some code when the script ends (or is terminated).

 ### Simple Example